Spentine/Spentris/docs.md

     - [x] Handling
     - [x] Keybinds
   - [x] Update localization support for the UI
-  - [ ] Ability to create a custom mode
   - [ ] Create ending screen for games
 - [ ] Persistent Data
   - [x] Save data with `localStorage`